 Recognizing the power of small interventions, Dept of Small Interventions (DoSI) launches place-based projects to amplify cultural assets, galvanize collaborations, and build social infrastructure.
 The organic participatory approach integrates arts, culture, history into community development and planning goals.
-Projects are simple, resourceful and creative solutions that can ultimately lead to real and meaningful change.
-In 2016, DoSi started offering strategic planning and capacity building services to not for profit organizations and entrepreneurs.
+Projects are simple, resourceful and creative solutions that can ultimately lead to increased capacity and real and meaningful change.

 The energy behind DoSI is Naomi Hersson-Ringskog.
 Naomi has presented on the following topics : adaptive reuse, re-activating corridors, community engagement strategies, cultural tourism, historic preservation, cultural diplomacy, tactical urbanism, and creative placemaking.